-Karen knows that I dislike news programs.
-Therefore, I was moderately surprised when she called me to watch a news story about maggots.
+Karen knew that I disliked news programs.
+Therefore, I was surprised when she called me to watch a news story about maggots.

 What Are Maggots?